 Turning pro means you will do whatever it takes to write your book and get it published.
 Period.
 End of story.

-That means there is dedicated time on your calendar to write, you will sign up for courses if you need to, you ask for feedback, and you keep diligently sending query letters.
+That means there is dedicated time on your calendar to write, you will sign up for self publishing courses if you need to, you ask for feedback, and you keep diligently working toward publication.

 It’s not something you put off until “one day”, instead you are making huge moves this week.

 There is not a single successful author out there who only writes when motivation sparks.
 They all have a routine that is sacred that they treat as seriously as a regular 9-to-5 job.

 You cannot write when it feels right and expect to have any kind of serious career.